OvercastBird67/neural-networks-project-gesture-recognition-upgrad/README.md

 ## Problem Statement

-Imagine you are working as a data scientist at a home electronics company which manufactures state of the art __smart televisions.__ You want to develop a cool feature in the smart-TV that can __recognise five different gestures__ performed bu the user which will help users control the TV without using a remote.
+Imagine you are working as a data scientist at a home electronics company which manufactures state of the art __smart televisions.__ You want to develop a cool feature in the smart-TV that can __recognise five different gestures__ performed by the user which will help users control the TV without using a remote.

 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command:
 - Thumbs up: Increase the volume